mattwach/battery_drainer/README.md

 ![vgs curve](images/vgs_curve.png)

+> Note: The schematic has been update to use an alternate PFET due to the FQP27P06 no longer being produced.

 ### Vgs Control

-To achieve the target Vgs for the MOSFETs, we use an RC circuit as detailed below:
+To achieve the target Vgs for the MOSFETs, we use an capacitor as detailed
+below:

 ![rc circuit](images/rc_circuit.png)